lowkangxuan/decorator-volume-tool/README.md

 You get the option to install an example project that includes the plugin itself, or you can choose to install only the plugin which you can then use in any of your other unreal projects.

 ## Adding the plugin to your project
-After downloading the plugin, head to your project directory (where your `.uproject` file located), create a folder named `Plugins` (if it does not exist already), and place the tool's plugin folder in there.
+After downloading the plugin, head to your project directory (where your `.uproject` file located), create a folder named `Plugins` (if it does not already exist), and place the tool's plugin folder in there.

 Once done, open your project and open the plugins window (`Edit -> Plugins`).
 Under the `Installed` section, select `Projector Tool`, enable the plugin by ensuring the checkbox is checked, and restart the project.